electricimp/APA102/README.md

 pixels <- APA102(spi, 5);
 ```

-To select the alternative mode, pass `null` into *spiBus*, and imp **pin** objects into *clockPin* and *dataPin*.
+To select the alternative mode, you must pass `null` into *spiBus*, and imp **pin** objects into *clockPin* and *dataPin*.
 This lets you drive the two-wire bus directly.
 This is handy for imps with dedicated SPI buses, such as the imp005.

 ```squirrel
 #require "APA102.class.nut:1.1.0"